justinjiajia/personalwiki/pig.md

 ```

-Use the `STORE` operator and the load/store functions to write final results to the HDFS (`PigStorage` is the default store function):
+Use the `STORE` operator possibly with the load/store functions to write final results to the HDFS (`PigStorage` is the default store function):

 ```pig